 "destroy it" Ruin it, but do not annihilate it.
-You can cut down a tree, but as long as you leave the roots in the ground, there is always the hope that the tree can re-grow (Job 14:7).
+You can cut down a tree, but as long as you leave the roots in the ground, there is always the hope that the tree can re-grow (Job 14:7 "For there is hope of a tree, if it be cut down, that it will sprout again, and that the tender branch thereof will not cease.").
 If the roots were pulled out, there would be no hope that the tree could ever re-grow.
 Nebuchadnezzar was going to be cut down and removed from the throne, but his roots would be left in the earth, thus, preserving a hope that in the future, he could be restored to his throne, which he was, seven years after the start of his judgment.